Skip to content

 - python fine-tuning/qlora/train.py

 The spot_policy accepts spot, on-demand, and auto.
-The default for tasks is auto.
+The default for tasks is on-demand.

 Backends